windmill262/ITFnd100-Mod07/doc/index.md

 ### Differences between Scalar, Inline, and Multi-Statement Functions
 The difference between a Scalar function and an Inline function is that a Scalar funciton returns a single value and an Inline
 Function returns a table data type.
+What makes a Multi-Statement funciton different is that the table structure can be defined by the user.
+The user specifies the structure of the return table by declaring a table variable. (external source: https://database.guide/difference-between-multi-statement-table-valued-functions-inline-table-valued-functions-in-sql-server/, 2021)

 ## Summary
+In summary, User Defined Functions can save someone time by being saved to the database and called on later for use when needed.
+User Defined Functions can be created to accomplish simple to complex queries.